 Pennsylvania stocks fingerlings in some rivers that might surprise you, and I’m continually impressed with the quality and appearance of adult trout that were stocked as fingerlings.
 If it’s not wild, then a stocked fingerling (usually 3-6”) is the next best thing.
 These fish get a head start in the hatchery but grow into adult trout by spending many seasons in a natural habitat, looking at natural food, and making good decisions that keep them alive.
 Fingerling trout take on the look and the disposition of wild fish — almost.

 The downside of fingerling stocking?
-Mortality is very high.
+They still have stocked trout genes.
+Also, mortality is very high.
 Thousands of trout are stocked for minimal return.
 But the few that make it often grow into some very nice fish.

 Stocked, adult trout that make it past the first season are holdovers.
 Commonly, anglers use the term holdover for a trout that was stocked the previous year, but I’ve also heard the term used for a trout that makes it from spring into fall.